Where to Buy

 GBM Assessment (Score: 8/10)

-Mario Vargas Llosa, who received the Nobel Prize in Literature in 2010, produced in this novel one of the great epic political fictions in the Latin American tradition.
-Based on the historical Canudos rebellion in nineteenth-century Brazil, the work explores fanaticism, idealism, and the collision between archaic and modern worlds with panoramic ambition.
+Produced in this novel one of the great epic political fictions in the Latin American tradition.
+Based on the historical Canudos rebellion in nineteenth-century Brazil, the work explores fanaticism, idealism, and the collision between archaic and modern worlds with expansive ambition.
 Its polyphonic narrative structure and moral complexity cement its place among the essential novels of the late twentieth century.

 The novel reimagines the Brazilian War of Canudos of 1896–1897, in which a millenarian community in the backlands of Bahia was brutally suppressed by the new republic's army.
 Vargas Llosa uses this historical episode to probe universal questions about the nature of political violence, the gap between ideology and reality, and the ways in which narratives shape our understanding of events.